absolomb/absolomb.github.io/_posts/2018-04-13-Linux-x86-Egghunter.md

 To get started we'll need to find the syscall number for sigaction() which is defined as 67 in `/usr/include/i386-linux-gnu/asm/unistd_32.h` on our Ubuntu box.

 We'll also need to know the return value for an `EFAULT` which can be found in `/usr/include/asm-generic/errno-base.h` as 14.
+Since this is an error code it will actually be returned as a negative 14 thus in hex we get 0xfffffff2 as the value.

 Now that we have a way to search for valid memory we'll need a method to search for our egg efficiently.
 To accomplish this we'll utilize the SCASD assembly instruction which will compare EAX to a DWORD value located in EDI and set status flags for the result.
 If the comparison is a success the ZF (zero flag) will be set in EFLAGS.